microsoft/PowerToys/doc/specs/PtRunPlugin.md

 - Per-plugin setting
    - This would move the setting for ignoring the file drive warning into Search plugin section
+- Adding in weight per plugin
+- Adding in a 'reset' ability
 - 3rd party plugins

 ## 8. Appendix